Home

 In the meantime, some actions by the surgical oncologist had motivated me to seek a second opinion.
 One of the recommendations of my primary care physician was Johns Hopkins Hospital in Baltimore, and I learned that they even had a Pancreatic Cyst center!
 Their appointments rotated through the various surgeons, and I lucked out by seeing the director of the surgical center.

-Three weeks later the DNA Assay results came back, and I discussed them in the video call with the doctor.
+Three weeks later the DNA Assay results came back, and I discussed them in a video call with the doctor.
 Four genes were determined to have mutations.
 Three were tumor suppressor genes, which would be inhibited from performing that important function.
-Two of the four did not concern her that much, but the TP53 mutation was more worrisome – that it appeared in 60% to 70% of cancers that were removed.
+Two of the four did not concern her that much, but the TP53 mutation was more worrisome – it appeared in 60% to 70% of cancers that were removed.
 Even more concerning, the SMAD4 mutation was most indicative of cancer.

 Because of these concerns, she recommended that the cyst be removed.
-(The doctor who performed the endoscopic ultrasound independently recommended the same thing.)
+(The doctor who performed the recent endoscopic ultrasound independently recommended the same thing.)
 She said the other possibility would be close observation, with imaging done every three months.

 I said I didn't think those observation intervals sounded very close to me; they leave a big gap for something to appear.
 She said she just gave that as an option because different people have different risk tolerances.